emailam/TenDifferentCiphers/README.md

 2. XOR Cipher
 3. Morse Code Cipher
 4. Polybius Square Cipher
-And more (additional ciphers can be found in the code) Each cipher has its unique encryption and decryption mechanism, allowing users to experiment with different methods of securing their data.
+5. And more (additional ciphers can be found in the code) Each cipher has its unique encryption and decryption mechanism, allowing users to experiment with different methods of securing their data.

+# Usage
+To use this project, clone the repository and compile the code using a C++ compiler.
+Each cipher can be accessed through the provided functions, allowing users to encrypt and decrypt messages by selecting the desired cipher.

+# Contact
+For any questions or further information, please contact us at one of the following emails: mohamedkhaledfcai@gmail.com waheedfcai@gmail.com abdelrahmangomaa3005@gmail.com

+Feel free to reach out if you have any issues or need assistance with the project.